jimlind/filmlinkd-java/README.md

 - Update database after embed written
 - Test what happens when "previous" doesn't exist on a user
 - Update the Java VM on docker image build

-Next.

 - Write logs with additional data, not just a message
 - Write logging messages/data so existing dashboards will continue to function

+Next.

+- Something weird happens and it locks up when things seem very normal

 Open Larger Bugs.